mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 - Best practices, like keeping your code on the Linux side to make them faster.

-## Right now it's a great tme to try WSL
+## Right now it's a great time to try WSL

 There's a new Ubuntu release (20.04) and a new Windows release (20.04), both with a bunch of new features.